-The Strategy will be reviewed annually, adapting to the review of the Council's strategic objectives, changes in policy, professional practice and changes in the economy and property markets.
+The strategy will be reviewed annually, adapting to the review of the Council's strategic objectives, changes in policy, professional practice and changes in the economy and property markets.
 It does not need to be redrafted annually if the existing documentation remains current.

-The Strategy will be read in conjunction with the Asset Management Delivery Plan.
-This will be an evolving document issued to Council Members through both informal and formal forums.
+The strategy will be read in conjunction with the Asset Management Delivery Plan.
+This will be an evolving document.